-The Intensive English Program focuses on three core subject areas: Listening and Speaking; Reading and Writing; and Grammar.
-Elective courses are also provided to address the special needs of students in areas such as TOEFL preparation, academic vocabulary, business English, pronunciation skills, accent reduction, and American idioms.
+The Intensive English Program focuses on five language skills: listening, speaking, reading, writing, and grammar.
+These are offered in three core subject areas: Listening and Speaking; Reading and Writing; and Grammar.
+Elective courses are also provided to address the special needs of students in areas such as TOEFL preparation, academic vocabulary, business English, pronunciation skills, accent reduction and American idioms.